furmonenko/easy-markers-twitch/readme.md

 4. Fill in the application details:
    - Name: `OBS Marker Script` (or any name you prefer)
    - OAuth Redirect URLs: `http://localhost`
+   - Click "Add" and add another OAuth Redirect URL - `https://twitchtokengenerator.com`
-   - Category: "Other"
+   - Category: "Application Integration"
 5. Click "Create"
 6. On the next page, note down your **Client ID**
 7. Click "New Secret" and copy your **Client Secret**
+8. Solve captcha and click "Save".

 ### 2. Get Your OAuth Token

 1. Go to [Twitch Token Generator](https://twitchtokengenerator.com/)
 2. Click "Custom Scope Token"
-3. Select the `channel:manage:broadcast` permission
+3. Select the `channel:manage:broadcast` (You can also click "Select all")
 4. Click "Generate Token!"
 5. Authorize your Twitch account
 6. Copy the **Access Token** that appears